-Through The Looking Glass: An Interview with Stacey Huget, Executive Director of the Looking Glass Foundation
+An Interview with Stacey Huget, Executive Director of the Looking Glass Foundation for Eating Disorders

-The sad truth is that there are far too many women who suffer from a distorted, and undervalued sense of self.
+Self-love is a positive, feel-good mantra that has taken the online world by storm in recent years.
+What lies beneath it, however, is a very real problem that should not be oversimplified.
+The disheartening truth is that there are far too many women who suffer from a distorted, and undervalued sense of self.
 For years Sympli has been a proud supporter of the Looking Glass Foundation, sharing the belief that every woman is perfectly whole when they are purely themselves.

-The foundation is an organization that strives to raise awareness and offers support to those affected by eating disorders.
+The Looking Glass is an organization that strives to raise awareness and offer support to those affected by eating disorders.
 It is a serious illness, with a complexity that shouldn’t be hidden.
-It is also a cause that the fashion industry must accept responsibility for.
+It is also a cause for which the fashion industry must accept responsibility.

 Executive Director of the foundation, Stacey Huget, agreed to an interview with us in which she explains her mission and the very real struggle many still face today.

 Why was it necessary to create the Looking Glass Foundation?

 In 2002 three mothers, Deborah Grimm, Dolores Elliot, and Cindy Dobbe were desperate to find help for their daughters, all of which were struggling with eating disorders.
 Canada’s lack of resources forced them to seek treatment at a facility in the United States, adding exorbitant costs to an already emotionally fraught journey of recovery.

 Fed up with this inadequacy they banded together and created the Looking Glass Foundation.
 It’s been a long road, but the foundation has expanded immensely to include the Looking Glass Residence, an annual summer camp, live support agents, and a plethora of online and digital resources to aid and educate people on the complexity of eating disorders.